Elias Abuelazam: Personal life

 Abuelazam was born in Israel, to a well-to-do Arab Christian family.
-As a child, he moved to the United States with his family after his mother remarried; he acquired a Green Card, but never gained US citizenship.
+As a child, he moved to the United States with his family after his mother remarried; he acquired a Green Card but never gained US citizenship.
 According to the State Department, Abuelazam changed his last name to Abullazam in March 1995.

 Until 2008, Abuelazam worked at Piedmont Behavioral Health Center, LLC, an adolescent psychiatric facility in Leesburg, Virginia (now called North Spring Behavioral Healthcare) as a mental health technician.
 After moving to Michigan, he worked as a clerk at Kingwater Market in Beecher from July 5 to August 1, 2010.
 Most customers knew him as "Eli."
 He was cited for giving alcohol to a minor July 29, the same day a 59-year-old man was stabbed in Flint.
 Abuelazam's legal address is in Bradenton, Florida, according to the warrant.
 He previously lived in Grand Blanc, according to state records.
 Abuelazam most recently lived in a house belonging to his uncle on Maryland Avenue, on Flint's east side.

 Abuelazam married Jessica Hirth (also known as Jessica Nimitz and Jessica Abuelazam) on July 30, 2004.
 He reportedly subjected her to emotional abuse.
 After they divorced in 2007, Abuelazam married again.
 Jessica and her parents later expressed shock after he was accused of the murders and stabbings.

 Crimes

 Police and prosecutors claim that between May and August 2010, Abuelazam would drive around late at night, approach small-framed men who were walking alone, ask for directions or help fixing his vehicle, a green-colored Chevrolet TrailBlazer, and then stab them, usually in the chest or stomach.
-Abuelazam's alleged victims have been mostly black, and police in Leesburg suspect the attacks may have been racially motivated, since the population there is mostly white.
+Abuelazam's alleged victims have been mostly black, and police in Leesburg suspect the attacks may have been racially motivated.
 Genesee County prosecutors, however, have declined to speculate on his motive, while noting the population of Flint is mostly black.

 Abuelazam is also suspected of having stabbed a friend in the face with a screwdriver while on a visit to his family in Ramla in early 2010.
 Police did not pursue the case because the friend refused to press charges.

-Leesburg Police have said Abuelazam is also a suspect in an unsolved homicide from March 2009.
+In 2017, Abuelazam confessed to the unsolved 2009 murder of his Leesburg neighbor, Jammie Lane.
+Under an agreement, Abuelazam admitted to the crime in exchange for prosecutors granting him immunity to any charges in the case.